Skip to main content

 The most common types of identity theft

-• Shoulder surfing: When you key in your credit card number by hand in public, a criminal may be able to watch nearby.
-A thief might also listen in when you give your credit card number over the telephone.
+• Shoulder surfing: When you key in your credit card number by hand in public, somebody may be able to watch nearby.
+An individual might also listen in when you give your credit card number over the telephone.

 Spot the signs of identity theft